Video content ©Andrea Pramuk Art Studio, LLC. Original music score and video production ©The Distant Symphony

 Statement

-I was raised by non-conformists, one of whom is a professional artist and university professor.
-My parents decided against encouraging a religious upbringing, so my curiosity in various branches of science might stem from that philosophy.
-Making paintings leads me to new research which leads me to new paintings; this process perhaps fills a void that others satisfy with religious practices.
+I was raised by non-conformists, one of whom is the professional artist and retired university professor, Edward Pramuk; the other, Mary Pramuk, was a museum professional and curator.
+My parents decided against a religious upbringing, so my curiosity in various branches of science might be the result of that decision.
+I approach painting like it’s a science.
+Making the paintings leads to new research which leads to new paintings; this process perhaps fills a void that others satisfy with religious practices.
+I let them take me where they want to go.
 I am extremely open to new information, developments in science and spiritual awareness.
-My pictures can be meditative, puzzling or stimulating and engaging at a core level.
+My pictures can be meditative, puzzling or stimulating and engaging at a core level because I try to expose the existence of underlying universal systems or a language of randomness that others might also be satisfied by in some way.

 “Asemic art…represents a kind of language that’s universal and lodged deep within our unconscious minds.
 Regardless of language identity, each human’s initial attempts to create written language look very similar and, often, quite asemic.
 In this way, asemic art can serve as a sort of common language–albeit an abstract, post-literate one–that we can use to understand one another regardless of background or nationality.
 For all its limping-functionality, semantic language all too often divides and asymmetrically empowers while asemic texts can’t help but put people of all literacy levels and identities on equal footing.” –Finnish artist Satu Kaikkonen, from Asemic: The Art of Writing by Peter Schewenger